mmohades/Venmo/README.md

                              count=10)

  ```
-Just keep this in mind that your access token almost never expires!
+Keep this in mind that your access token never expires!
 You will need to revoke it by yoursef.

 ```Python
 venmo.log_out("Bearer a40fsdfhsfhdsfjhdkgljsdglkdsfj3j3i4349t34j7d")